dispetx/pdpi/README.md

 End PublicDomainInterface.
 ```

-## A blink at history
+# A blink at history

 It is probably true that any nonsense can be made formal truth.
 One can come up
 with any number of arbitrary axioms or definitions and formalize anything.
 As
 long as nobody finds a contradiction, the theory is considered or believed to
 be consistent or true.
 Before machine-proof-checkers like Coq it was very hard
 to be sure about formal reasoning.
-Although in society
+Although almost everything is
-in general everything is formalized to some extent, many such formal structures
+formalized to some extent, many such formal structures are arbitrary and can be
-are arbitrary and can be changed.
-We are usually trained to exist inside of
+changed.
+We are usually trained to exist inside of those formal structures, but
-those formal structures, but we are rarely invited to change them or to even
-think about them.
+we are rarely invited to change them or to even think about them.

+# Exercises

+**Mathematics**

+*Exercise 0 Define public domain programming interface.
+*Exercise 1 Give an axiomatic definition of the public domain internet.
+*Exercise 2 Formalize in set theory.*
+*Exercise 3 Formalize in category theory.*
+*Exercise 4 Formalize in homotopy type theory.*
+*Exercise 5 Formalize in Coq.*

+*Exercise 7 Collect data on the public internet.*

+**Data mining*
+Implement a data miner.
+Pick any data you want and make a program that collects
+data.
+For example, listen on port 80.
+Trafic on port 80 provides data about the
+public internet.
+If you listen on port 80 for some time you would start to see
+HttpRequests, time and IPv4 address of a host that made a request.

+*Exercise 8 Analyse data with R. Give at least 10 interpretations of the data.*
+*Exercise 9 Write a paper.*

+**Computer Science**

+*Exercise 10 Write public domain transport protocol specification and public
+domain internet specification.*

 Euler is considered to be one of the most productive mathematicians ever to
 live considering just the amount of words in mathematical papers.
 One